James MacKnight (agrarian reformer): Continued commitment to agrarian reform

-Resuming editorship of the Londonderry Standard in early 1854, MacKnight remained committed to agrarian reform and was to support tenant-right candidates for Parliament.
+Resuming editorship of the Londonderry Standard in early 1854 (which he continued until his death in 1876), MacKnight remained committed to agrarian reform and was to support tenant-right candidates for Parliament.
 In the 1857 general election he assisted in the successful campaign in Derry of Samuel MacCurdy Greer.
-Greer stood on a platform of the three F's but, upholding free trade against the protectionism of the landlords, identified with the British Radicals (and later the Liberal Party), not with the IIP.
+Greer stood on a platform of the three F's but, upholding free trade against the protectionism of the landlords, identified with the British Radicals (and later the Liberal Party), not with the Independent Irish Party.

 Greer's ideas were quoted again in criticism of government efforts to address the issues of land tenure in the late 1860s.
 He influenced James Armour and others in the formation of the Route Tenants Defence Association in Ballymoney in 1869.
 In 1870 speaking at meetings in Ulster and conferring with William Ewart Gladstone, the prime minister in London, McKnight sought to shape what was to be the first of the Irish Land Acts.